powiedl/25-jobster-typescript/README.md

 Right now I have the check of isSidebarOpen still in both Sidebars.
 I will now make a commit and then remove this check, as I think it is not needed anymore.

 # commit sidebars finished

+I've not been completely right.
+In the BigSidebar we neither need the isSidebarOpen nor the check for the width, but in the SmallSidebar we still need both.
+The check for the width for an early return (otherwise the dialog would not been shown, if isSidebarOpen is true, but the grey background would still be there).
+And we use the isSidebarOpen in the Dialog to control the open property.

+# commit sidebars really finished